Hema-24/InterviewAssessment/README.md

 Running the tests:
 Assignment # 1:

-To run the tests associated with this assignment, please run java project (Palindrome.java) file located at the following location in the project:
+To run the tests associated with this assignment, please run java project (Palindrome.java)file.

-/dxInterviewAssessment/src/main/java/com/dx/java/Palindrome.java

 Assignment # 2:

-To run these tests, please run TestNG project (TestNG.java file) located at the following location in the project:
+To run these tests, please run TestNG project (TestNG.java)file.

-/dxInterviewAssessment/src/test/java/com/dx/testCase/TestNg.java

 Built With:
 * TestNG - The framework used